-BARRIER-FREE school environments are a key requirement for inclusive education.
+SCIENCE TO POLICY BRIEF INCLUSIVE EDUCATION AND ACCESSIBILITY

+SCIENCE TO POLICY BRIEF INDEX

+INCLUSIVE EDUCATION AND 04 [1] BACKGROUND INFORMATION

+ACCESSIBILITY 08 [2] EXEMPLARY RESEARCH ACTIVITIES

+12 [3] KEY RESEARCH FINDINGS

+- 16 [4] SCHOOL DESIGN BASED ON THE Universal design approach

+20 [5] TRANSFERRING RESEARCH Results into practice

+30 [6] SCIENCE TO POLICY IMPLICATIONS

+BY Sven degenhardt

+JOACHIM SCHROEDER

+• • •

+2016

+GIZ

+ABSTRACT

+KEY REQUIREMENTS for inclusive education are barrier-free school environments.
 The principles of universal design help to remove physical, sensory and cognitive barriers in the school system and to ensure accessibility, orientation, usability and safety of schools for all children and adolescents.
-Education policy, development cooperation and educational science will support the contextualisation process and the adaptation of the universal design approach to the local economic, social, cultural and religious conditions of the countries of the Global South.
+Education policy, development cooperation and educational science will support the contextualisation process and the adaptation of the universal design approach to the local economic, social, cultural and religious conditions of the countries of the global south.

+BACKGROUND INFORMATION

+BARRIERS ARE USUALLY ASSOCIATED WITH MATERIAL OBSTACLES - PHYSICAL BARRIERS SUCH AS FENCES OR WALLS THAT HINDER OR PREVENT PEOPLE FROM FOLLOWING THEIR WAY.